macloo/python-beginners/flask/part2/README.md

 This enables you to launch Flask's built-in server and run the app simply by typing `python filename.py` at the bash (`$`) prompt in Terminal.

 * `if __name__ == '__main__':` <br>
    This returns `True` when the program (the file) is being *run by itself,* and was not imported.
-The double-underscore entities are specific pre-defined variables in Python, as explained in the [introduction](https://github.com/macloo/python-beginners/tree/master/flask).
+The double-underscore entities are specific pre-defined variables in Python, as explained in the [Flask introduction](https://github.com/macloo/python-beginners/tree/master/flask).

 * `app.run()` <br>
   `app` is the Flask application object you created with `app = Flask(__name__)`.
 It has all the methods and attributes of the *Flask* class, and one of those is `run()`.